buzzqw/TUS/OBSS/markdown-separati/en/34-mastering.md

 To start well as a group of players, it' \*\*s important to know each other personally and have trust and respect for others.
 You don' \*\*t have to tell everything about yourself, but at least passions, interests, curiosities, what at least initially serves to create trust.

-I suggest that Narrators establish clear rules for good gameplay.
+I suggest that Game Masters establish clear rules for good gameplay.
 Unfortunately, experience teaches that we are all different people with different styles, perspectives, and expectations.
-Getting to know each other also serves this purpose, to understand if your character can be well together with others and to understand if your person and personality is in some way similar or not to other people.
+Getting to know each other also serves this purpose, to understand if your character can be well together with others and to understand if your person and personality are in some way similar or not to other people.

-**Before beginning, it is appropriate for the Narrator to clarify what the essential rules are at their table**.
+**Before beginning, it is appropriate for the Game Master to clarify what the essential rules are at their table**.
 Examples of rules can be:

 - That each player **knows** the part of the rulebook they will most use (combat, magic, patrons...).
 - Respects the **limits** of others.
 Each person has a different sensitivity to certain topics (rape, slavery, racism, violence...); it is fundamental to clarify together what limits should never be crossed.